Food and drink

 Some of the best-known maduros are from the Douro region: the reds tend to be expensive, though a good, crisp, reasonably priced white is Planalto.
 Red wines from the Dão region (a roughly triangular area between Coimbra, Viseu and Guarda, around the River Dão) taste a little like burgundy, and they’re available throughout the country.
 Quinta de Cabriz from Carregal do Sal (near Viseu) is an excellent mid-range Dão red.
 The Alentejo is another area with a growing reputation – wines from Reguengos de Monsaraz have the strength and full body typical of that region, notably the Monte Velho reds and Esporão Reserva whites from the Herdade de Esporão vineyard.
 Among other smaller regions offering interesting wines are Colares near Sintra (rich reds), Bucelas in the Estremadura (crisp, dry whites) and Alenquer from Ribatejo (refreshing whites).

 The light, slightly sparkling vinhos verdes – “green wines”, in age not colour – are produced in quantity in the Minho.
-They’re drunk early as most don’t improve with age, but are great with meals, especially shellfish.
+They’re drunk young as most don’t improve with age, but are great with meals, especially shellfish.
 There are red and rosé vinhos verdes, though the whites are the most successful.
-Casal Garcia and Gato are the two labels you see everywhere; far better is Ponte de Lima and Ponte da Barca.
+Casal Garcia and Gato are the two labels you see everywhere; far better are Ponte de Lima and Ponte da Barca.
 For real quality, try the fuller-strength Alvarinho from Monção and Melgaço, along the River Minho.

 Portuguese rosé wines are known abroad mainly through the spectacularly successful export of Mateus Rosé.
 This is too sweet and aerated for most tastes, but other rosés are definitely worth sampling.